Expert Guide to Towing Safely

 The Club recommends you have an annual service undertaken by a workshop belonging to the Approved Workshop scheme.
 These workshops will check out the safety of your habitation systems as well as ensuring your caravan is road worthy.

-See our Servicing for more information and visit approvedworkshops.co.uk for details of the nearest Approved Workshop to you.
+See our Caravan and Motorhome Servicing for more information and visit approvedworkshops.co.uk for details of the nearest Approved Workshop to you.

 What the law says

-• No special driving licence is required to tow a caravan as long as you have B and BE on your licence.
-However, a driving licence issued in Northern Ireland since 1st January 1997 may need to take an additional (B+E) test if they wish to have a larger outfit although a family saloon will permit the towing of a reasonable size caravan.
-Further detailed information regarding driving licence and the limitations can be found in Driving Licences.
+- No special driving licence is required to tow a caravan as long as you have B and BE on your licence.
+However, the holder of a driving licence issued in Northern Ireland since 1st January 1997 may need to take an additional (B+E) test if they wish to tow with a larger outfit although a family saloon will permit the towing of a reasonable size caravan.
+Further detailed information regarding driving licence and the limitations can be found in our Expert Guide to Driving Licences

 Advise your insurer

 Adding a towbar to a car is classed as a modification that must be declared to the car's insurance provider.
-If you use The Camping and Caravanning Club's Club Care insurance provider you will automatically be covered, but other companies may make an additional charge.
+If you use The Camping and Caravanning Club's Club Care insurance provider you will automatically be covered, but other companies may make an additional charge or not cover towing at all.
 Your car's insurance will then cover any third party damage while you are towing, but you will probably want separate caravan insurance to cover the caravan itself against damage, fire and theft.